i-MSCP/plugins/incubator/CronJobs/README.md

 Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface.
 Indeed, administrators can set the user to use for the cron job execution while the customers cannot.

+Each cron jobs is added in the crontab file ( see crontab(5) ) which belongs to the user under which the cron command must be run.

+## Requirements

+* i-MSCP >= 1.1.17 (plugin api >= 0.2.13)
+* InstantSSH plugin >= 3.0.2 ( only if you want enable support for jailed cron jobs )

+**Note:** Activation of the InstantSSH plugin is not mandatory to enable support for jailed cron jobs.
+Only its presence is required.
+If this plugin is already activated and if you want enable support for jailed cron jobs, just upload the InstantSSH plugin and once it's done, deactivate and reactivate this plugin.
+You must note that once enabled, support for the jailed cron jobs cannot be disabled and thus, deletion of the InstantSSH plugin is prohibited.

+## Installation

+1. Login into the panel as admin and go to the plugin management interface
+2. Upload the plugin archive
+3. Activate the plugin

+## Update

+1. Backup your **plugins/CronJobs/config.php** configuration file
+2. Login into the panel as admin and go to the plugin management interface
+3. Deactivate the plugin
+4. Upload the plugin archive
+5. Restore your **plugins/cronjobs/config.php** configuration file ( compare it with the new version first )
+6. Activate the plugin

 ### Cron job types

 Three types of cron jobs are available, which are in order: **Url**, **Jailed** and **Full**.